xaviershay/pacebot/README.md

 and push this repository, then configure a slack "Outgoing WebHooks" integration to point at it.

+    pre> Time for an easy 10 mile! pacebot> 10 mi = 16.1 km

     pre> Those 4:00 miles were hard!
     pacebot> 4:00 mile = 2:29 km = 60s lap